SeanGam13/JourneyThruCode/README.md

 ## Inspiration

-The "Journey Thru Code" project aims to create an engaging and interactive web experience, showcasing the power of modern web technologies.
+The "Journey Thru Code" project takes inspiration from how I started my software development journey - by simply signing up on the ALX Website and submitting my CV so you can see that I'm trying to exit the same way I entered when it comes to this project.
+Overall it aims to create an engaging and interactive web experience, showcasing the power of modern web technologies.
 This project serves as a learning tool and a demonstration of various web development techniques.

 ## Features